 Good rains have visited all sections of Oklahoma.

-The strike of coal miners in West tain portions of South Dakota.
+The strike of coal miners in West Virginia has been declared off.
+A coal famine is threatened in certain portions of South Dakota.
 The marine hospital service has raised the quarantine against New Or-